GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Program designers have a tendency to think of the users as idiots who need to be controlled.
-They should rather think of their program as a servant, whose master, the user, should be able to control it.
+> ### Another danger is that commercial pressures of one sort or another will divert the attention of the best thinkers from real innovation to exploitation of the current fad, from prospecting to mining a known lode.
 >
-> ~ *John McCarthy (computer scientist)*
+> ~ *Dennis Ritchie*

 ---
 ## 🏎 Quick Facts